West End, Winnipeg: History

-The development of the West End as a residential area occurred during one of Winnipeg's largest periods of growth, from 1890 to 1895 and 1900 to 1912.
-Originally part of the Parish of St. James, the area became part of the City of Winnipeg in 1882 when the city's boundary was extended to St. James Street from Maryland Street (formerly Boundary Road).
-The development of the area as a working and middle-class residential neighbourhood began in the late 19th century and continued through the 1920s until the area was fully developed.

-The area developed rapidly due to its proximity to Downtown Winnipeg.
-Unlike Winnipeg's North End, the mainline of the Canadian Pacific Railway did not create a physical barrier between the West End and Downtown.
-Additionally, the area was well-served by the city's street railway system, with lines running along Portage Avenue, Sargent Avenue, Sherbrook Street, and Arlington Street.
-The industrial area adjacent to the railway spur between Wall and Erin Streets employed many West End residents.
+The development of the West End as a residential area occurred during two of Winnipeg's major growth periods: 1890–1895 and 1900–1912.
+Originally part of the Parish of St. James-Assiniboia, the area became part of the City of Winnipeg in 1882 when the city's boundary was extended to St. James Street from Maryland Street (formerly Boundary Road).
+The development of the area as a working- and middle-class residential neighbourhood began in the late 19th century and continued through the 1920s, by which time the area was fully developed.
+Due to its proximity to Downtown Winnipeg, the area grew quickly.
+Unlike Winnipeg's North End, the mainline of the Canadian Pacific Railway does not create a physical barrier between the West End and Downtown.
+Additionally, the area has access to the city's street railway system, with lines running along Portage Avenue, Sargent Avenue, Sherbrook Street, and Arlington Street.
+Many West End residents are employed in the industrial area adjacent to the railway spur between Wall and Erin Streets.

 In the old City of Winnipeg, the West End was considered Ward Two.
-It was viewed as the "swing riding" between the affluent and conservative Ward One and the overwhelmingly socialist Ward Three, which encompassed the North End and Elmwood.
+It was viewed as the "swing riding" between the affluent and conservative Ward One and the socialist Ward Three, which encompassed the North End and Elmwood.

 Following World War II, parts of the West End began to decline as many families moved to the suburbs.
 Some housing units were converted into rooming houses and became dilapidated.
-By the 1970s, crime had become a serious issue in some areas of the West End.

-Since the 1980s, however, the neighbourhood has experienced a notable revitalization.
+By the 1970s, crime had become an issue in some areas of the West End.
+However, since the 1980s, the neighbourhood has experienced revitalization efforts.
 Numerous urban beautification projects have taken place, and in 1987, the West End Cultural Centre was founded in an old church at the corner of Ellice Avenue and Sherbrook Street.

-Between 2000 and 2011, the average home price in the West End increased 31% faster than Winnipeg’s overall average.
+Between 2000 and 2011, the average home price in the West End increased about 31% faster than Winnipeg's overall average.
 During this period, the average value of a home in the West End rose 12.4% year-over-year.
-In comparison, the average home value in the City of Winnipeg increased 9.5% year-over-year during the same time frame.
+In comparison, the value of an average home in the City of Winnipeg increased 9.5% year-over-year during the same time frame.